 Aside from wearing a respirator, is there anything else I can do to help with the smell?

-While Bondo is a high power filler, it is typically used in automotive applications.
-BathWorks Chip Repair Kit Filler has been specifically formatted for use in high water saturation settings.
-Meaning your repair (and new bathtub) won't need to be fixed anytime soon.
+While Bondo is a high-power filler, it is typically used in automotive applications.
+Bathworks® Chip Repair Kit Filler has been specifically formatted for use in high water saturation settings.
+This means your repair (and new bathtub) won't need to be fixed anytime soon.

 How long should I leave the EZ Etch on?

 Fixtures such as clawfoot bathtubs, cast iron bathtubs, steel bathtubs, sinks, and tile can be easily etched in about 20-30 minutes.
-Note: When etching colored bathtub such as harvest gold, avocado green, etc leave on for 30 minutes.
+NOTE: When etching colored bathtub such as harvest gold, avocado green, etc., leave on for 30-40 minutes.